Kenya Food Guide

 Matoke

-Steamed and mashed green bananas.
-A staple food in many parts of Kenya.
+Steamed and mashed green bananas, a staple in many parts of Kenya.

 Sukuma Wiki

-Collard greens, similar to kale.
-Often cooked with onions and tomatoes.
+Collard greens, close to kale, cooked with onions and tomatoes.

 Kachumbari

-A fresh salad made with tomatoes, onions, cilantro, and chili peppers.
-A common accompaniment to nyama choma and other dishes.
+A fresh salad of tomatoes, onions, cilantro and chili peppers, served with nyama choma and plenty else.

 Regional Cuisine Highlights